13 Stunning Photo Spots in Regensburg, Germany for Instagram

 - Elements Hotel for a boutique hotel stay with modern amenities.

-Regensburg might not be the most famous city in Germany, but wow does it deliver when it comes to charming corners and photogenic spots.
-From medieval bridges to pastel facades to Christmas market glow, it’s a city that begs to be explored with a camera in hand.
-The best photo spots in Regensburg are scattered all over, so wear comfy shoes and give yourself time to wander.
+Regensburg might not be the most famous city in Germany, but it delivers when it comes to photogenic spots.
+From medieval bridges to old-timey buildings to the Christmas market glow, it’s a city that you have to explore with a camera in hand.
+The top Regensburg photography locations are scattered all over, so wear comfy shoes and give yourself time to wander.
 Whether you’re here for just one day or a few, you won’t run out of pretty places to capture.

 Read More: